 The health consequences of anorexia related behavior can be dramatic and long-lasting.
 A weight that yo-yos, rotting teeth, and low blood pressure are just a few of the life-altering symptoms that these patients may experience.
 Presently there is an alternative diagnosis for those who fail to meet the BMI rating necessary for anorexia.
 Listed as OSFED (Other Specified Feeding or Eating Disorder), this does provide a place for anorexics that fall into the ‘atypical anorexic’ category.
 While this is a move in the proper direction, atypical anorexia should be classified as a condition alongside anorexia, rather than being lumped in with OSFED.

 If you or someone you love is suffering from symptoms related to atypical anorexia, know that there is support available throughout New Jersey.
-Family Psychiatry & Therapy provides mental health services for patients in the Upper Saddle River, Paramus, Paterson, and East Orange areas.
+Family Psychiatry & Therapy provides mental health services for patients in the Paramus and East Orange areas.
 Don’t let your eating disorder destroy your life!
 Take control of it by getting help from experts like those at Family Psychiatry & Therapy.
 Call today, and@, we’ll schedule an appointment at one of our New Jersey locations and set you on the road to recovery!